Yasu3D/saturn.yasu3d.art/documentation/saturn/custom-content/music.md

 Each `.sat` file defines one `entry`.
 Each `entry` contains metadata (info about the song) and a chart (collection of notes).

+During the song selection scene, SATURN displays the metadata of the currently selected `entry`.
+This allows a song to have different titles, artists, jackets, etc. for each `difficulty`.

 ## Songs
 Any directory containing **one or more** `.sat` files will be recognized as a `song`.
 A `song` has five slots for `entries`, one of each `difficulty`: